janbujanowski/markdown-cv/index.md

 The full title of my thesis was "Construction and testing of the transaction system for financial instruments listed on the Warsaw Stock Exchange".
 The goal of the project was to create a program able to perform transactions on a test system with data from Warsaw Stock Market and learn by itself to generate profits.
-Using neural networks and genetics algorithms it was able to create a valid model that could be used to determine opportune times to perform stock operations.
+Using neural networks and genetic algorithms it was able to create a valid model that could be used to determine opportune times to perform stock operations.